taceon/proxmox_hookscript_zfs_backup/readme.md

 ## Introduction

-I have Proxmox Backup Server running to backup all my VMs daily, but I also have a large ZFS dataset I would like to backup at the same time.
-So far proxmox (8.2) does not provide a fully integrated way to backup ZFS datasets.
-Hence I have this hookscript setup, somehow integrate ZFS backup job (via ZFS snapshot in script `shared_folder_backup.sh`) with PBS's VM backup process by a hookscript (`vzdump-hook.sh`)
+I have Proxmox Backup Server running to backup all my VMs daily,

+But I also have a large ZFS dataset and a bunch of folders on normal ext4 partitions I would also like to backup at the same time...

+Those are written in `*_backup.sh`.

+So far proxmox (8.2) does not provide a fully integrated way to backup ZFS datasets or any `rsync` folder backup.
+Hence I have this `vzdump-hook.sh` hookscript setup, somehow integrate those additional backup job with PBS' VM backup process.

 ## Steps
 ```